 Of the $15 million programme funding, $1.5 million was allocated to undertake mechanical fuel load reduction trials as a bushfire mitigation measure.The NBMP links into broader disaster resilience strategies being implemented by the Attorney-General’s Department.

 Mechanical Bushfire Fuel Load Reduction Trials

-The NSW Government has agreed to manage the project, with advice provided by an Oversight Committee, which managed the governance and selection of trials.
+The project is being managed by the NSW Government, with an Oversight Committee managing the governance and selection of trials.